 My research is built on a simple question: where do networks come from?

-Simpson, C. R. In Prep.
-Human social networks are fundamentally multidimensional in their formation.
-Status: Finalising Manuscript.
+Simpson, C. R. Human social networks are fundamentally multidimensional in their formation.
+Status: Under Review.

 Simpson, C. R. (2016).
 Competition for foundation patronage and the differential effects of prestige on the grant market success of social movement organisations.
 Social Networks.
 Issue 46, p.
 29-43.